16 Best Things To Do In Kuala Lumpur | Travel Guide

 5. Bird Park

-The type pf birds you can see here include Brahminy Kites, Flamingos, Yellow-billed Storks, peacocks , parrots owls and ostriches.
+The type of birds you can see here include Brahminy Kites, Flamingos, Yellow-billed Storks, peacocks , parrots owls and ostriches.

 I highly recommend the Hornbill restaurant for some food during your visit.
-Although it is a bit more expensive then the regular price of food in KL it really is delicious.
+Although it is a bit more expensive then the regular price of food in KL it really is delicious, and may even see a cheeky monkey or two hanging around.

 6. Guan Di Temple Chinatown

 In the heart of Chinatown lies one of the oldest temples in Malaysia: Guan Di Temple.
-It was built in 1888 by the Chinese community in Kuala Lumpur and is dedicated to Guan Di, a general who fought for the warlord Liu Bei, the first Emperor of one of the Three Kingdoms that later united to become China.
+It was built in 1888 by the Chinese community in Kuala Lumpur and is dedicated to Guan Di, a general who fought for the warlord Liu Bei ( FYI he was the first Emperor of one of the Three Kingdoms that later united to become China).

 Inside the temple, you will find a small yet vibrant space adorned with colourful statues.
 The temple even features a 60kg sword, alleged to possess the power to grant good luck to anyone who can lift it three times.
 However, it’s important to note that touching this sword is not allowed.